Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-app-context/readme.md

 ### `get(context: string)`

-Returns the status for the requested context.
-If the context is not found or has been filtered out this will return `undefined`.
+Returns the value of the requested property.
+If the context is not found this will return `undefined`.

 ### `getAll()`